Fry-Foundation/wifi-offloading-services/README.md

 just compdb
 ```
 This can help if your IDE is not recognizing the include paths correctly and is reporting a lot of linting errors.

+## Contributing

+This project is now open source.
+Contributions are welcome!
+Please follow these guidelines:

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request

+## License

+This project is licensed under the MIT License.

+## Support

+**Important**: This project is now open source and maintained by the community.
+WAYRU no longer exists and will not provide support for this repository.
+For issues, questions, or contributions, please use the GitHub Issues section.

+💙 **Farewell Message**
+With gratitude and love, we say goodbye.
+WAYRU is closing its doors, but we are leaving these repositories open and free for the community.
+May they continue to inspire builders, dreamers, and innovators.

+With love, WAYRU

+---

+**Note**: This project is open source.
+WAYRU no longer exists and will not provide support.
+The community is welcome to use, modify, and improve this codebase.